rvo-cs/plscope-utils/sqldev/README.md

 ![Column Usages](images/plscope-utils-6-column-usages.png)

-### Reports
+### plscope-utils Reports

-In the Reports window you find the `plscope-utils Reports` folder.
+This extension adds the "plscope-utils Reports" folder in the Reports tree.

 ![Reports](images/plscope-utils-reports.png)

+The reports are put in 3 sub-folders:
+   * 01 – Reports using ALL views
+   * 02 – Reports using DBA views
+   * 03 – Reports for DBAs

+Reports in sub-folders "01" and "02" are identical, except that ALL_xxx views are used in the "01" sub-folder, as opposed to DBA_xxx views in the "02" sub-folder.
+Hence you should always use the "02" sub-folder if possible, unless you're only interested in analyzing your own schema, or if you don't have enough privileges on DBA_xxx views. [^1]

+[^1]: Reports in the "03 – Reports for DBAs" sub-folder, which require DBA privileges, will only be useful (if ever) to PL/Scope experts, and may  safely be ignored otherwise.

-The following screenshots show an example for every report.
+The following screenshots show an example of every report.

 #### CRUD Operations